altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 His foe was barely able to keep up with defense.

 "I can win!
-I can defeat the black knight!"
+I can defeat the black knight!"<br/>

 "Kukuku...
 This seems to be a new type of lance.
 I thought it might be something special...
 But it's hard to judge if the user is only at this level.
-I will pick it up for further research."
+I will pick it up for further research."<br/>

-"What!?"
+"What!?"<br/>

-"Hah!"
+"Hah!"<br/>

 In response to Zechmeister thrust attack, Jerome lunged strongly with his lance.